 This hour-long performance features extravagant costumes, incredibly talented performers, elaborate sets, and a ridiculously good light and sound system.
 They put a lot of time and effort into this show, which leaves well over a thousand attendees satisfied every night.

-17. Treat Yourself at a Spa
+17. Treat Yourself at The Spa